-Your compliance with these regulations is required by law and very much appreciated by the City.
-In addition to achieving compliance with all applicable ordinances, a system designed and maintained as per these standards should minimize potentially significant wastewater surcharges and fines to the owner/operator.
-Please call the following numbers for more information or if we can assist in answering questions.
+Compliance with these regulations is required by law and very much appreciated by the City, but a system designed and maintained as per these standards will often minimize potentially significant wastewater surcharges and fines to the owner/operator.
+For additional information, helpful materials, or special assistance, please visit the Grease Interceptor page on the City's webservice by scanning the QR code below, or call either of the following numbers.

+Building Safety Department, (806) 775-2087

-Chief Building Official, (806) 775-2208 Industrial Waste Monitoring and Pretreatment (806) 775-3221
+Industrial Waste Monitoring and Pretreatment (806) 775-3221